rubenarslan/repro_web_stack/README.md

 3. `0_helpers.R` - here I load a few packages that I tend to always use.
 I think it makes sense to load a basic set of packages in this helper file and include it everywhere.
 Load order matters hugely in R (especially when you use dplyr, which has lots of name conflicts with other packages) and it can simplify things for you, when you know the load order.
 I've also set a few defaults here that make sense to me.

-4. The name of the `.Rproj` file to something descriptive of your project (correspondingly, the name on Github).
+4. The name of the `.Rproj` file to something descriptive of your project (and correspondingly, the name on Github).

 ## Releasing to Zenodo